mdub/clamp/README.markdown

     end

+### Default subcommand

+You can mark a subcommand as "default" by using `default_subcommand` to declare it, rather than `subcommand`.
+Usually the SUBCOMMAND paramater is mandatory, but if a default subcommand is declared, it becomes optional.

+    class MainCommand < Clamp::Command

+      default_subcommand "status", "Display current status" do

+        def execute
+          # ...
+        end

+      end

+    end

 ### Subcommand options and parameters

 Options are inheritable, so any options declared for a parent command are supported for it's subcommands.
 Parameters, on the other hand, are not inherited - each subcommand must declare it's own parameter list.